-For context, as game industry analyst Daniel Ahmad highlights on Twitter, the original Resident Evil 3 (released in 1999) sold around 3.5 million units in total, so the remake is well on the way to catching it up mere days after release.
+For context, as game industry analyst Daniel Ahmad highlighted earlier this year on Twitter, the original Resident Evil 3 (released in 1999) sold around 3.5 million units in total, so the remake is on the way to catching it up, but still a little way off just yet.

 Resident Evil 3 Remake has sold in 2m units after 5 days, of which nearly 50% of sales were via digital download

 RE2R first shipment was 3m units, now 6.5m total